Joe Giudice Is Reportedly ‘Happier Than He’s Been’ Now That He’s Living In Italy

 While Teresa and her girls are excited to see Joe, rumors are swirling that the Housewives star is ready to hit the dating scene now that things are seemingly closer to being settled with Joe.
 She has said that she wouldn’t move to Italy with him because she didn’t want to uproot her kids, and, as The Inquistr reported previously, she is reportedly ready to meet someone new.

-Joe was imprisoned for fraud and, after serving his sentence, was released to an ICE detention facility where he awaited a decision about his status in the U.S. Joe was born in Italy but moved to the U.S. as a toddler, though he never obtained his official citizenship.
+Joe was imprisoned for fraud and after serving his sentence, was released to an ICE detention facility where he awaited a decision about his status in the U.S. Joe was born in Italy but moved to the U.S. as a toddler, though he never obtained his official citizenship.